awsdocs/aws-single-sign-on-user-guide/doc_source/addgroups.md

 1. Choose **Create group**\.

-After you add this group to your AWS SSO store, you can assign SSO access to this group\.
+After you add this group to your AWS SSO identity store, you can assign SSO access to this group\.
 For more information, see [Assign user access](useraccess.md#assignusers)\.